-Within the Neighbourhood Centre Area along the western border of the site 19 freehold street townhouses have been proposed and will be designed to:
+Within the Neighbourhood Centre Area along the western border of the site 23 freehold street townhouses have been proposed and will be designed to:

-- Complement the architectural design of the dwelling units on the west side of of street A and adjacent communities. - Adhere to the design directions for the General Urban Area.
+- Complement the architectural design of the dwelling units on the west side of Preserve Drive and adjacent communities. - Adhere to the design directions for the General Urban Area.